 More on sustainability at the library

-The library's environmental initiatives include our Main Library Green Roof, its two honeybee colonies, and more green features integrated throughout the award-winning Main Library building.
+The library's environmental initiatives include our Main Library Green Roof and more green features integrated throughout the award-winning Main Library building.

 The library also was a partner in the Year of the Butterfly in 2021, a community-wide initiative to support a healthy habitat for butterflies and other pollinators.